graphdeco-inria/gaussian-splatting/README.md

 cmake -Bbuild . -DCMAKE_BUILD_TYPE=Release # add -G Ninja to build faster cmake --build build -j24 --target install
 ```
+Alternatively, you can build a docker image using the Dockerfile mentioned above.

 #### Ubuntu 20.04
 Backwards compatibility with Focal Fossa is not fully tested, but building SIBR with CMake should still work after invoking